N4iF/pwn.sa-website/content/posts/React2Shell/blog.md

 draft: false
 ---

-*You should now first the website was in publicly exposed pre-production (staging) host used for validating deployments before release but I found their IP using Threat Intelligence Platform like shodan, censys with search syntax that I used*
+*You should now first the website was in publicly exposed pre-production (staging) host used for validating deployments before release*

 ## Introduction